nicebyte/niceshade/README.md

 * `cs` - the tag value specifies the entry point for a compute shader;
 * `define` - the tag value specifies an additional preprocessor definition;
 * `meta` - the tag value specifies an additional metadata entry.
 It should be a name-value pair separated by a `=` sign, i.e.: `meta:enable_depth_testing=1`.
 These values get stored as part of the pipeline metadata file (see below) and users are free to interpret them as they wish.

-A valid technique definition must at least specify an entry point for the vertex stage.

 <a name="header-file"></a>
 ## Generated Header File